How does Prince William Water set rates?

 FAQ List

-Why is Prince William Water proposing a new customer class for industrial use?
+Why has Prince William Water established a new customer class for industrial use?

 Prince William Water has identified a group of commercial water customers whose usage patterns vary significantly from the overall commercial customer class.
 This group of customers is comprised of large (at least 50 Equivalent Residential Units ERUs) industrial water users.
 The majority of these customers are using water for cooling and typically have a separate sewer meter.